sunshinescience/sunshinescience.github.io/_posts/2019-08-08-create-python-env.md

 Type in the file called environment.yml any needed channels/dependencies, for example, see [here](https://github.com/sunshinescience/dim_red_cluster/blob/master/environment.yml).

-Next, in the terminal run the following code:
+Next, in the command line run the following code:

-    conda env create -f
+    conda env create -f environment.yml

 ### Activate an environment
 To activate or switch into this environment, type the following where `environment` here is the name you gave to your environment when you created it: